github-copilot-workshop/copilot-petclinic/docs/001-internationalization.md

 # Internalization

-The Pet Clinic Application contains some locale files located in `src/main/resources/static/resources/messages` you can use Copilot to create new translations for the application.
+The PetClinic Application contains locale files located in `src/main/resources/static/resources/messages` you can use Copilot to create new translations for the application.

 ## Create a new translation